techtonik/leanbook/manuscript/05source-package.md

     No files/directories in C:\Temp\pip-82yc9aep-build\pip-egg-info
     (from PKG-INFO)

-This is completely mystic, but gives a hint aboout some PKG-INFO.
+This is mystic, but gives a hint that some required PKG-INFO.
 Looking into former hexdump-3.2.zip before modification, there is a PKG-INFO file with a lot of content.
 Placing empty PKG-INFO together with empty setup.py gives